 If you want to tour the U.S.S.
-Missouri, explore the Pacific Aviation Museum, or hop on the U.S.S.
+Missouri, explore the Pearl Harbor Aviation Museum, or hop on the U.S.S.
 Bowfin submarine, you’ll need to pay for tickets or a tour.

 And if you don’t rent a car on Oahu, you might want to join a tour that includes transportation.
 Or, you can always take an Uber or shuttle.

 Pearl Harbor is definitely one of the best cheap things to do on Oahu!